Our City and Campus

 UofL includes three campuses: The 287-acre Belknap Campus is 3 miles from Downtown Louisville and houses seven of the university's 12 colleges and schools.
 The Health Sciences Center is situated in Downtown Louisville's medical complex and is home to the university's health-related programs, as well as the University of Louisville Hospital.
 The 243-acre Shelby Campus is located in eastern Jefferson County.

 The Brandeis School of Law is located on the Belknap Campus, which also features:

 - Student Recreation Center, which includes six basketball courts, aerobic studios, fitness labs and jogging track

 - Gheens Science Hall & Rauch Planetarium

-Under the leadership of its 17th president, James R. Ramsey, the University of Louisville has become known especially for teaching, research and service.
-With an enrollment of 22,529, its academic programs attract students from every state and all over the world.
+The University of Louisville has become known especially for teaching, research and service.
+With an enrollment of more than 22,000, its academic programs attract students from every state and all over the world.
 It is well positioned to fulfill the mission assigned to it by the state legislature to become "a premier, nationally-recognized metropolitan research university."

-Learn more on how the University of Louisville is growing and making a difference.
+Learn more about the University of Louisville and its thriving community of scholars.